The West Wing: Exploration of real world issues

 While the September 11 attacks are not referred to in The West Wing continuity, the country enters into a variation of the War on Terrorism.
-Al Qaeda, mentioned briefly by Nancy McNally in the beginning of Season 2, plays no role in the longer terrorism story arcs of Seasons 3, 4 and 5.
-It is only mentioned again in Seasons 6 and 7.
+Al Qaeda, mentioned briefly by Nancy McNally in the beginning of season 2, plays no role in the longer terrorism story arcs of seasons 3, 4 and 5.
+It is only mentioned again in seasons 6 and 7.
 The stand-in used instead is the fictional Bahji terror group who first plots to blow up the Golden Gate Bridge.
 In response, the President orders the assassination of foreign leader Abdul ibn Shareef, one of Bahji's primary backers.
-This storyline has similarities to the real-world U.S. invasion of Afghanistan as well as U.S. relations with Saudi Arabia, as it brings the Middle East to the forefront of U.S. foreign relations and elevates terrorism as a serious threat.
+This storyline has similarities to the real-world US invasion of Afghanistan as well as US relations with Saudi Arabia since it brings the Middle East to the forefront of US foreign relations and elevates terrorism as a serious threat.

+In a 2001 episode, Sam Seaborn discusses arguments in favor of abolishing the penny.

 In the middle of the fourth season, Bartlet's White House is confronted with genocide in the fictional African country of Equatorial Kundu, which was compared to the Rwandan genocide of 1994.
-The result is new foreign policy doctrine for the Bartlet Administration and military intervention to stop the violence, which come after much hesitation and reluctance to call the conflict a genocide.
-In reality, the Clinton Administration did not intervene in Rwanda.
+The result is new foreign policy doctrine for the Bartlet administration and military intervention to stop the violence, which come after much hesitation and reluctance to call the conflict a genocide.
+In reality, the Clinton administration did not intervene in Rwanda.

+In 2004, then New York Senator Hillary Clinton and then New York Rep. John M. McHugh wrote a letter addressed to Josh Lyman criticizing him after he had suggested the closure of a Fort Drum base in upstate New York on the fifth season episode "Full Disclosure", but also thanking his colleague for trying to "save Social Security" in a previous episode.
+Richard Schiff also recalled receiving a letter from Hillary Clinton after that earlier episode outlining all the ways the Social Security plan Toby Ziegler was advocating for in the episode would not work.